haarshvardhana/UK-Retail-Data-Pipeline-Revenue-Leakage-Anomaly-Detection/README.md

 - **SCALE:** Optimized SQL queries to process 0.5M+ rows in seconds using BigQuery's columnar storage.
 - **INSIGHT:** Identified that ~7% of total revenue was lost through a specific segment of high-frequency returners.
 - **AUTOMATION:** Developed a repeatable framework for detecting financial anomalies and "Sleeping Whales" in raw logs.

+---

+## 🔁 How to Reproduce

+> 1. Upload the UCI Online Retail CSV to Google BigQuery.
+> 2. Run the scripts in the sql_scripts folder in sequential order (01 to 04).
+> 3. The final audit tables will be generated in your dataset.